cxli233/SimpleTidy_GeneCoEx/README.md

 The next step is correlating each gene to every other gene.
 However, we have almost 67k genes in this dataset.
 The number of correlations scales to the square of number of genes.
 To make things faster and less cumbersome, we can select only the high variance genes.
-The underlying rationale is if a gene is expressed at a similar level across all samples, it is unlikely that is involved in the biology in a particular stage or tissue.
+The underlying rationale is if a gene is expressed at a similar level across all samples, it is unlikely that is specifically involved in the biology in a particular stage or tissue.

 There are multiple ways to selecting for high variance genes, and multiple cutoffs.
-For example, you can calculate the gene-wise variance for all genes, and take the upper third.
+For example, you can calculate the gene-wise variance of logTPM for all genes, and take the upper third.
 You can only take genes with a certain expression level (say > 5 tpm across all tissues), then take high variance gene.
 These are arbitrary.
 You do you.